 The Committee takes over the functions of the Schools Committee and administers a number of grants, including grants to schools to promote the teaching of Latin and Roman studies.
 For details of how to apply, see Funding for Schools.

-The Committee also awards prizes for the best research paper submitted for the PGCE in Classics at King's College London and the University of Cambridge.
+The Committee also awards prizes for the best research paper submitted for the PGCE in Classics at King's College London, the University of Cambridge and the University of Sussex.
 Details of previous winners are found here.

 A bursary scheme to support BA and MA students undertake an internship in a museum is also available.
 Details are available here.